CEO's keep talking about innovation. There isn't any game without it, they say. But it is a term often misunderstood. People wonder--

-Product innovation happens through new product developments or bettering old products by making them more useful.
+Product innovation happens through new product developments or improving old products by making them better.

 Process innovations often are in the background.
 And many times even shielded from the outside world.
 Because these improved processes give the cost and productivity advantage to the organizations.
-Though many times organizations choose to talk about it.
+Some organizations choose to talk about it.
 And share it with others.

-To give an example, while all the innovations in old automobile engines were product innovations, Ford's use of assembly line was a process innovation.
+To give an example of process innovation, Ford's use of assembly line was a process innovation.
 (Yes, it is one of the most talked about process innovation.
 But, then it could get a place in the world's most significant innovations ever.
-And deserve that kind of attention.)
+And deserve that kind of attention)

 Business Model Innovation: